Cao Jigang

 2007 “Facing and Dealing: Sino-Us Artist Exhibition”, National Art Museum of China, Beijing

-2003 “Beijing Biennial”, National Art Museum of China, Beijing
+2003 "Beijing International Art Biennale", National Art Museum of China, Beijing, China

-2001 “Conversation between Durer and Chinese Landscape Painting-Exhibition of Cao Jigang”, Beijing
+2001 "Conversation between Durer and Chinese Landscape Painting" Cao Jigang's Works on Paper Exhibition, SOKA Art, Beijing China

 Awards

-The 9th National Fine Arts Exhibition (Silver award)
+1999 The 9th National Fine Arts Exhibition-"Sea-like Mountain"-Silver Award

 Collections